Wissotsky/Israel-Public-Transit-Routing/README.md

 ## Usage

-Download gtfs data from the ministry of transportation's website, and extract it to the `GtfsData` directory.
+Download gtfs data from the ministry of transportation's website, and extract it to a `IsraelPublicTransitRouterCLI/GtfsData` directory.
 URL: `https://gtfs.mot.gov.il/gtfsfiles/israel-public-transportation.zip`

 Compile with dotnet cli